sysdiglabs/terraform-eksblueprints-sysdig-addon/blueprints/getting-started/README.md

 2. Initialize by providing the proper credentials and urls from your Sysdig SaaS account and region. https://docs.sysdig.com/en/docs/administration/saas-regions-and-ip-ranges
-You can choose to pass the parameters via .tfvars file or system variables.
+You can choose between to ways to pass the parameters:

 **a.
 Initialize values using terraform.tfvars**
-Rename the terraform.tfvars.backup file to terraform.tfvars and populate the values.
+Rename the *terraform.tfvars.backup* file to *terraform.tfvars* and populate the values.
     ```
     sysdig_accesskey="fa3efa3e-1234-1234-1234-fa3efa3e8120a"
     sysdig_collector_endpoint="ingest-us2.app.sysdig.com"